-Weekday bus ridership has grown year over year in each of Metro's regions when comparing Q1 CY2023 with Q1 CY2024.
-Recovery improved by around 5-10% in all five service areas between Q1 CY2023 and Q1 CY2024.
-Notably strongest recovery in the San Fernando Valley at 88.5%, the next best recovery being the Westside Central area at 82.5%.
+Weekday bus ridership recovery improved by around 5-10% in all five service areas between Q1 CY2023 and Q1 CY2024.
+Notably strongest recovery was in the San Fernando Valley at 88.5%.
+Similar pattern on weekends with San Fernando Valley at 103.2% recovery Saturday and 109.1% recovery Sunday.

-Saturday and Sunday Ridership